Let's Do Structure and Interpretation of Computer Programs (SICP)

 Table of Contents

-SICP (and SDF) Workshop
+SICP (and SDF)

 SICP is lecture notes that became a book the original 6.001 course had many additional assignments to the book exercises.
 Some examples of these are here and here.
-Instead of doing those old 6.001 assignments I'm going to do the 2024 assignments from his 6.945 course and new book Software Design for Flexibility (SDF) where many of those assignments point to chapters in SICP.
-SDF is a wild book teaching the exact opposite of current day software engineering showing how in nature complex systems are designed for flexibility so new abilities (features) can be effortlessly added without needing to do any kind of rewriting of the existing system.
+Instead of doing those old 6.001 assignments I'm going to do the 2025 assignments from Sussman's 6.945 course and new book Software Design for Flexibility (SDF) where many of those assignments point to chapters in SICP.

-SICP in 2024
+SICP in 2026

+This is still the best book for learning the abstract art of programming.
 MIT taught some form of this book in their 6.001 course from 1980 until 2007 and I think still offers a condensed version in 6.037 (now 6.9550).
 UC Berkeley teaches a Python derivative of the book and there is an authorized JavaScript 2022 version taught at the National University of Singapore but the authors have had to make significant changes in chapter 4 because of the limitations of JavaScript.

 Optional lectures